alanng10/class-lang/Docue/Article/Spell/a.md

 "s" for seer radius.
 "s" for system effect.

 The word "Any" has spell.
 The spell is:
-"A" for Animi.
+"A" for Any Class.
-"n" for each a.
+"n" for never done.
-"y" for yamdoe.
+"y" for yes total.